Department of Geography

 Courses

 Survey of maps and map communication principles with a focus on digital maps and dynamic mapping applications.
 Emphasis on reading, analysis, and interpretation of information on maps.
-(Fall)
+(Odd Falls)

 Brief overview of the climate system.
 Examination of the evidence for recent global and regional climate changes.
 Analysis of the importance of greenhouse gases, solar changes, aerosols, and cloud changes as contributors to climate changes.
-(Fall)
+(Even Falls)

 GEOG 2320.
 Drones for Mapping and Communication — 3 hrs.